MEEA Annual Conference

 Since our inception in 1996, MEEA has hosted an annual conference, rotating location each year between Springfield, Kansas City, Columbia, and St. Louis.
 At this fall gathering educators and EE supporters learn from their colleagues in the field, engage in hands-on workshops to put theory into practice, and network with people from across our state.

 In 2021, we will host another virtual conference in collaboration with our western neighbors, the Kansas Association for Conservation and Environmental Education.
 Sessions will be held in the afternoons Wednesday through Friday, with regional in-person meetups on Saturday!

 Sustainability Institute for Educators

-MEEA became a co-host in 2019, joining in the collaboration with Webster University, School of Education; EarthWays Center of the Missouri Botanical Garden; St. Louis County Public Health Department; US Green Building Council–Missouri Gateway Chapter; Saint Louis Zoo, Education Division; and Mary Institute and St. Louis Country Day School.
+MEEA became an SIE co-host in 2019, joining in the collaboration with Webster University, School of Education; EarthWays Center of the Missouri Botanical Garden; St. Louis County Public Health Department; US Green Building Council–Missouri Gateway Chapter; Saint Louis Zoo, Education Division; and Mary Institute and St. Louis Country Day School.

 MEEA 2020 Conference

 We are collaborating with the Kansas Association for Conservation and Environmental Education to co-host a fun and interactive virtual conference featuring speakers from both Kansas and Missouri as well as two inspiring and nationally known keynote speakers.
 Strand topics: EE in the Classroom, Green Schools, Justice/Equity/Diversity/Inclusion in EE, EE in the Community, Early Childhood, and EE in the Time of COVID-19.